Export of Dogs, Cats, and Ferrets to the European Union – Commercial Movements and Non-Commercial Movements of More Than Five Animals

 Additional Specific Country Requirements

-Malta requires that an import permit be issued for all animals before they travel.
-This permit must be obtained by the exporter from the Maltese authority and has to accompany the animal upon arrival, in addition to the health certificate.
+Malta requires a Pre-Notification Form for Arrival or Transit of Live Animals to be submitted for all animals before they travel.
+This authorization must be obtained by the exporter from the Maltese authority and has to accompany the animal upon arrival, in addition to the health certificate.

 Actions in case of non-compliance following arrival in the EU

 The EU Regulations state that when an inspection conducted upon arrival reveals that a pet animal does not comply with the established conditions, the decision can be made to: